top of page

 • We can emotionally distance ourselves and say, “Not my problem.”

-• Or we can acknowledge that communication is a two-way street, and sometimes, having a conversation is necessary to clear the air.
+• Or we can acknowledge that communication is a two-way street, and sometimes, a conversation is necessary to clear the air.

 You may be frustrated with someone because they said something that annoyed you.
-Or you could have a difference of opinion that doesn’t make either of you a bad person, you just see things differently.
+Or you could have a difference of opinion that doesn’t make either of you a bad person; you just see things differently.

 The alternative is to let it fester.
 And we all know where that leads.